MeneDev/spock-duct-tape/README.md

     then: "falsely believe humans are still the rulers" Unreliables.retryUntilTrue(2, TimeUnit.SECONDS, {
         historyOfRulers << rulers

+        // we need to call this 3 times before
+        // firstSampleDrawn.await() stops blocking
+        // and the pandas take over
         firstSampleDrawn.countDown()

         // All conditions are evaluated, just like Spock "humans" in historyOfRulers
         rulers == "humans"

+        // Beware: do not add logic here (e.g. a sleep)
+        // Failing conditions will throw an Exception
+        // so nothing below will be executed
     })
 }
 ```